harnen/p2p-service-discovery/doc/specs.md

-    topic        = the topic that ticket is valid for req-time     = absolute time of REGTOPIC request wait-time    = waiting time assigned when ticket was created cum-wait     = cumulative waiting time of this node
+    topic        = the topic that ticket is valid for req-time     = absolute time of REGTOPIC request wait-time    = waiting time assigned when ticket was created issue-time   = time when the first registration attempt ticket was created

 Tickets cannot be used beyond their lifetime.
 If the advertiser does not come back after the waiting time, all cumulative waiting time is lost and the advertiser must start over.
 The image below depicts a single ticket's validity over time.
 When the ticket is issued, the node keeping it must wait until the registration window opens.
 The length of the registration window is implementation dependent, but by default `10 seconds` is used.
 The ticket becomes invalid after the registration window has passed.